dbcraig/LmRaC/README.md

     The first time you run LmRaC it will use a default configuration.
 See [Configuration](#Configuration) below for how to customize the configuration.
 When you quit LmRaC your current configuration is saved to *config/LmRaC.config* in the the mounted directory.

-    **TIP:** Use a new window when first starting LmRaC.
+    > **TIP:** Use a new window when first starting LmRaC.
 DO NOT use the browser reload button to restart LmRaC.
 This can cause synchronization problems between the browser (client) and the Docker container (server).
 If user questions and answers seem to be out of sync, simply restart the Docker container, and reopen LmRaC in a new window.

 6. **Create an Index:** Since building a knowledge base can take time, start with the loadable example index.

    a. *Create an Index:* Type *index = my-index* in the user input area.
 LmRaC will respond with *Index 'my-index' not found.
 Create new index? [y/N]*  Change the default *no* to *yes* and press enter.
 LmRaC will ask for an *Index description:* Enter a short description and press enter.
-After a few seconds LmRaC will respond with the size of the new index.
+After a few seconds LmRaC will respond with the size of the newly created index.

     ```
     [user]  index = my-index